 Act on your Frustration

 Sometimes when we are stressed we can get angry and frustrated with ourselves.
-At times like this it’s better to vent this frustration rather than hold it in.
-To avoid breaking something important like your laptop when you’re stressed out, punch a pillow, screw up some paper, take a walk or head to gym.
-There is no point continuing with your work until you’re clear headed again.
-This is the same for other emotions, if you’re upset about something it’s best to take a break until you feel better again.
+At times like this, it’s better to vent this frustration rather than hold it in.
+To avoid breaking something important like your laptop when you’re stressed out, punch a pillow, screw up some paper, take a walk or head to the gym.
+There is no point continuing with your work until you’re clear-headed again.
+This is the same for other emotions if you’re upset about something it’s best to take a break until you feel better again.
 Cry it out and watch a film before you get back to resolving whatever is worrying you!

 Working through it

 Sometimes the best solution to alleviate stress is to work through it.
-Money troubles bothering you?
+Are money troubles bothering you?
 Come up with a plan to overcome it.
-Work load feeling overwhelming?
+Is your workload feeling overwhelming?
 Organise your work into priority and work on something.
-Even if you’re stuck for what to write or what to do, write something down no matter how small to alleviate some of your worry.
+Even if you’re stuck for what to write or what to do, write something down no matter how small to alleviate some of your worries.
 If it’s an essay you don’t know how to start, do a bit of research and start a plan.
 If it’s revision, start by writing about what you know about the topic.
 By doing something about the reason for your stress gives you back some control over something that may feel like it’s taking over your life.